se2p/ps-wise-2021-exercises/session-01/instructions.md

 #### 2. Run the Installer
 Once you have chosen and downloaded an installer, simply run it by double-clicking on the downloaded file and check the box that says **Add Python 3.x to PATH** to ensure that the interpreter will be placed in your execution path.

-> TODO: If you know other ways to install and manage different versions of Python let us know!

 ### Install Python3.7 (for Linux)
 First of all, try to update the repositories and also install `software-properties-common` package using the following command: